geokala/docs.getcloudify.org/content/installation/from-packages.md

 Cloudify packages greatly reduce the initial complexity of the installation process and are the recommended way of installing for new users.

-This installation method doesn't require internet connection during the install process.
+This installation method doesn't require an active internet connection during the installation process.

 {{% gsNote title="Installation Environment" %}}
-Note that a virtualenv will be automatically created during installation and Cloudify's CLI will be installed within it.
+Note that a virtualenv will be automatically created during installation and Cloudify will be installed within it.
 {{% /gsNote %}}

 ## Windows